GarethW1994/registration_number_webapp/README.md

 1. Contribution
 1. How developers can use this web application
     - Instalations
-    - Runnning the we application
+    - Runnning the web application

 ## About the webapp